KTXT-FM: History

 In the early 1980s, KTXT-FM offered an eclectic mix of alternative programming ranging from oldies, new wave-80s, and reggae to house/trance, rock, country and indie.
 The 1980s led the way to the introduction of reggae music to the South Plains area.
 Reggae bands were booked in local clubs as a result and Lubbock experienced a boom in world music influence locally.
-As with all college radio during the 1980s, KTXT-FM was responsible for expanding the minds and opening the ears to the sounds of up-and-coming bands like REM, U2 and The Clash.
+As with all college radio during the 1980s, KTXT-FM was responsible for expanding the minds and opening the ears to the sounds of up-and-coming bands like R.E.M., U2, and The Clash.
 While other stations in Lubbock stuck with the Chart Hits Radio (CHR) radio format, KTXT-FM drew many listeners away from commercial radio with their alternative programming, thus forcing the commercial stations to pay attention to KTXT's playlists and DJs.
 Many veteran DJs can claim KTXT-FM as their first home on the air and are currently employed throughout the US as a result.

 In February 1999, 88.1 became the first Lubbock FM station to broadcast on the Internet via a live audio feed.

 Among the earliest broadcast equipment used included a 5,000-watt Gates FM-5H2 transmitter donated by Pat Patillo (old and longtime chief engineer of KTXT-TV), new feed line, and an eight-bay antenna.
 The old frequency of 91.9 could not be used for a very high power level because it would conflict with the use of another channel assigned to Lubbock (102.5) that was open for applications in those days.
 The new frequency used was 88.1.
 This proved to be a good news/bad news combination.
 Sister station KTXT-TV was carried on cable television on channel 6 where the sound frequency is about 87.7 MHz.
 At some locations near the new FM tower, there was KTXT-FM audio heard where the KTXT-TV sound should have been.
 The FM operated at reduced power for a time as negotiations between the sister stations went on.

 In the early 1980s, the owner of KAMR-TV in Amarillo, Texas, a Texas Tech alumnus, donated their old broadcast tower to Texas Tech.
 This used (albeit newer and taller) tower replaced KTXT-TV's old tower and the KTXT-FM antenna was moved back to the Tech campus.
 When Texas Tech assumed control of the KOHM-FM broadcast license from the Lubbock Independent School District, it too moved to the campus.

 Until 2001, KTXT-FM had been run under the auspices of the School of Mass Communications at Texas Tech University.
 At the time, Mass Comm was redirecting its media efforts from radio to various multimedia platforms.
 KTXT-FM's faculty adviser, Dr. Clive Kinghorn, retired in the fall of 2001, and control of the station was transferred to Student Media that September.